SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 Finally we will discuss future avenues for effective PG detection and learning in event streams.

-## Models of polychronization detection in models
+## Theoretical models for the detection of precise heterosynaptic spiking motifs
+#sec:detection

-A model for the detection of latency patterns is the tempotron [@doi:10/ch29r4].
+A popular model for the detection of latency patterns is the tempotron [@doi:10/ch29r4].
 This model is in particular reviewed in [@doi:10.1016/j.conb.2014.01.004].
 The Tempotron is a supervised synaptic learning algorithm which classifies a distractor from a target motif.
 This aims at extending the perceptron which does not incorporate a spike timing framework.
 The tempotron learning rule is derived by an optimization process and takes the form of a STDP rule.
 It is general consensus that spike timing (STDP) plays a crucial role in the development of synaptic efficacy for many different kinds of neurons [@doi:10.1146/annurev.neuro.31.060407.125639].
-The limits of this model is that it's output is only binary and that it's staorage capacity are limited.
+The limits of this model is that it's output is only binary and that it's storage capacity are limited.

 Some other models of latency motifs detection using STDP learning rules.
 For instance, [@10.1016/j.neunet.2017.12.005] implements a STDP-based spiking deep convolutional neural networks for object recognition;  [@doi:10.1016/j.neunet.2018.05.018] develops a form of spike-based, competitive learning applied for unsupervised learning.
 In [@10.7554/eLife.19428], authors developed novel machine learning tools and statistical tests for unsupervised spatio-temporal pattern detection in non-stationary environments, which was applied to simultaneous electrophysiological recordings from tens to hundreds of neurons for decoding cognitive processes from neural activity.

+In the following of this section, we will review theoretical models which directly tackle the problem of using precise heterosynaptic spiking motifs.

-### polychronization Izhikevitch
+### Izhikevitch's polychronization model

 Considering the number of spikes required to exceed a voltage threshold, asynchronous signals are less efficient than synchronous signals.
 However, taking axonal propagation times into account, synchronous signals may not coincide significantly at the post-synaptic neuron contrary to asynchronous or polychronous signals.
-The term polychronous was first introduced in 2006, by E. Izhichevitch in [@doi: 10.1162/089976606775093882].
+The term polychronous was first introduced in 2006, by E. Izhichevitch in [@doi:10.1162/089976606775093882].
 He defines this term after pointing out a particular organization of the neurons of his spiking artificial neural network.
 The network is characterized by a timing-dependant learning rule for weights (STDP) and by fixed conduction delays between neurons.
 Due to the interplay between the delays and STDP, the spiking neurons spontaneously self-organize into groups and generate patterns of stereotypical polychronous activity, i.e. exhibit reproducible time-locked but not synchronous firing patterns.
 The neurons composing a group discharge at different times, but due to delays, the spikes reach the postsynaptic neuron at the same time.
 This synchrony leads to the summation of the excitatory post-synaptic potentials evoked by each spike and thus to the crossing of the voltage threshold and to the discharge of a spike.
 According to the STDP rule, the neurons involved in this activity will see their weight of synaptic connection increase and thus, constitute a polychronous group.
 Interestingly, thanks to the fact that a neuron can be involved in different polychronous groups,  the number of coexisting polychronous groups far exceeds the number of neurons in the network, resulting in an unprecedented memory capacity of the system.

 [
 <i class="fas fa-ban fa-lg"></i> **TODO**<br>